peter88213/yw-cnv/README.md

 ![Screenshot: Windows Explorer context menu](https://raw.githubusercontent.com/peter88213/PyWriter Tools/master/docs/Screenshots/PyWriter Tools_cm.png)

 3. If everything goes well, you find an OpenDocument file named `<your yWriter project>_<type>.odt`, or `<your yWriter project>_<type>.csv`.
 Open it (double click) for editing.
-    * If your standard appllication for `.csv` Files is not LibreOffice, please right-click the .csv file and choose `open with LibreOffice Calc`.
+    * If your standard application for `.csv` Files is not LibreOffice, please right-click the .csv file and choose `open with LibreOffice Calc`.
 You will be prompted for csv conversion settings.
-Please select `utf-8` encoding and `|` as record separator.
+Please select `utf-8` encoding and `|` as field separator.
     * The ODT text documents contain Chapter `[ChID:x]` and/or scene `[ScID:y]` sections.
 You can see them in the Navigator window (F5).  __Do not touch the section structure__  if you want to reimport the document into yWriter.